My Son Sanctuary in Vietnam: Complete Visitor’s Guide (2026)

 Similar to coming from Da Nang, the trip from Hoi An to My Son Sanctuary is about one hour.
 The ruins are closer to Hoi An, but you’ll be on back roads for most of the trip.

+To visit independently, I recommend using the Grab app.
 Alternatively, since most My Son Sanctuary tours originate from Hoi An, I would join one of them.
-I recommend either this early morning tour with breakfast or this tour with a boat ride back to Hoi An.
+I recommend this early morning tour with breakfast.

-6 thoughts on “My Son Sanctuary: Complete Visitor’s Guide & Photo Tour”
+16 thoughts on “My Son Sanctuary in Vietnam: Complete Visitor’s Guide (2026)”

 Reply

-2. Hi Anthony thank you for the detailed guide
+3. Hi Anthony thank you for the detailed guide

 How much would be a fair price for the taxi specially if they wait for us we will be departing from hoi an